SkywardSyntax/MusicVisualizer/README.md

 - Adjust volume of the audio playback
 - Displays the actual duration of the song
 - Shows a progress bar indicating how much of the song is left
+- Offloads visualization work to the GPU using WebGL

 ## Getting Started